Gunpowder engine: Early engines

 The earliest references to a gunpowder engine appear to be those of Samuel Morland in 1661.
-This consists solely of a letter of patent written by King Charles the Second that was received at Whitehall on 11 December 1661.
+This consists solely of a letter of patent written by King Charles II of England that was received at Whitehall on 11 December 1661.
 No other information about this "engine" remains, but the description involves the use of vacuum and powder to draw water.

 The next known reference is by Jean de Hautefeuille in 1678, suggested as a solution to the problem of raising water from the Seine to supply Versailles.
 He presented two ideas, one using the vacuum like Morland's idea, and a second that used a U-shaped tube with water in one side and air in the other.
 When the gunpowder was lit in the air-filled side, the rise in pressure would drive the water up the other side.

 Like early steam engine designs, these engines used the air or vacuum created by gunpowder to directly lift the water.
 There were no mechanical parts in the manner of modern engines, which translate the power in the gas pressure into any needed mechanical form.